WordPress/gutenberg/packages/edit-post/README.md

 _Returns_

--   `WPComponent`: The component to be rendered.
+-   `Component`: The component to be rendered.

 ### PluginDocumentSettingPanel